PavriLab/hicer-nf/README.md

 The XML will be converted to TSV in-situ where the pipeline uses the `contigName` and `totalBases` keys for generating the TSV file.
 Thus at least these fields have to be present in the XML.
 This option is for compatibility with older igenomes databases.

 ## Generic arguments

+#### `--readsPerSplit`

+This parameter specifies the number of reads each split fastq file should contain for parallel processing.
+The default is 25M reads per split file.

 #### `--bowtie2Index`